Khairat el-Shater: Presidential candidacy

 On 31 March 2012 the Freedom and Justice Party named him their candidate for the presidential election in May.
 El-Shater formally resigned from the Brotherhood in order to run for president and to avoid violating the Brotherhood's pledge not to field a candidate.
 The announcement of Shater's presidential candidacy was a historical first for the 83-year-old group, which originally pledged that none of their members would run for president to calm secular and western governments' fears of a complete Islamist takeover by the group.
 Earlier in 2012, Khairat El-Shater had denied any intentions for entering the presidential race on Al Jazeera, after Ahmed Mansour, host of the show Without Limits (bilā ḥudūd بلا حدود), had subtly questioned the sequence of events which later took place on 31 March 2012.
 The Egyptian Supreme Council of the Armed Forces barred El-Shater from the presidential race on 14 April 2012, stating that he was only released from prison in March 2011, in violation of election rules stating that a candidate has to be released from prison for 6 years before he can become a candidate.

 Arrest

-El-Shater was arrested on 5 July 2013, following the Egyptian Revolution which unseated the Brotherhood-led government and President Mohamed Morsi.
+El-Shater was arrested on 5 July 2013, following the revolution which unseated the Brotherhood-led government and President Mohamed Morsi.
 On 14 July 2013 Egypt's General Prosecutor Hisham Barakat (later assassinated) ordered his assets to be frozen.
 On 29 October 2013, a three-judge panel at Cairo Criminal Court stepped down from the proceedings, citing "uneasiness" over the trial.
 On 11 December 2013, a second panel of judges withdrew from the trial.
 On 28 February 2015, he was sentenced to life in prison.
 On 16 May 2015, another court issued a preliminary death sentence against him in a separate case.
 Both verdicts can be appealed.